top of page

 Colonel Fry’s final course of action is to appeal this decision to the highest appellate authority on personnel matters.
 He may contact the Army Board for Correction of Military Records. ...We recommend he provide this and all prior correspondence from this office to demonstrate he has exhausted all available administrative remedies.

 While this is not a positive response, please know we are grateful for Colonel Fry’s faithful and dedicated service to our nation.
-We appreciate you supporting him in this matter, as well as our Veterans and the men and women in the Army serving today.
+We appreciate you supporting him in this matter, as well as our Veterans and men and women serving in the Army today.

 Sincerely,